 The film gives a unique insight into this life - an incredibly intimate point-of-view portrait - with shooting taking place over six months ultimately capturing a day in the life.

-The film won the Franklyn Marshall Award for Short Film at the CurtDoc International Documentary Festival in Vidreres, Spain, where it was in competition against films from 16 countries.
+The film won the Franklyn Marshall Award for Short Film at the CurtDoc International Documentary Festival in Vidreres, Spain.
 It was also nominated for the BAFTA New Talent Award from BAFTA Scotland for Martin Smith in the Director of Photography category.
 It won Second Prize at the ICCL Human Rights Film Awards in Dublin.
 It was nominated Best International Short Film in the Bill Douglas Award, nominated for Best Scottish Film in the Scottish Short Film Awards at the Glasgow Short Film Festival, and nominated Best International Short Film at the Hamptons International Film Festival.
 Further screening info can be found here.

 Martin was director, cinematographer and sound recorder.
 He was excited to shoot the project with SDI Productions producer Finlay Pretsell.
 Post production took place at 422 Media with sound design by John Cobban.
 Martin edited the film himself on Final Cut Pro.